-- Protease Inhibitor Cocktail contains DMSO, avoid contact with skin. - This protocol requires use of phenolic extraction reagents, which can cause burns on contact.
-Use personal protective equipment (PPE) and caution when extracting samples. - Chromatin preparation may require use of liquid nitrogen.
-Use personal protective equipment (PPE) when handling liquid N2 to avoid burns. - Use appropriate fume hoods and venting when working with concentrated formaldehyde solutions.
-Formaldehyde is toxic by inhalation, skin contact and ingestion so PPE is recommended. - Washing Agilent DNA microarrays requires the use of solutions containing acetonitrile.
-Use appropriate fume hoods and venting when working with acetonitrile.
-Acetonitrile liquid and vapor can irritate the eyes, nose, throat and lungs.
-Exposure to acetonitrile can cause fatal cyanide poisoning as it changes to cyanide within the body.
-Avoid inhalation or exposure to skin by using appropriate PPE.
+Protease Inhibitor Cocktail contains DMSO, avoid contact with skin.

+This protocol requires use of phenolic extraction reagents, which can cause burns on contact.
+Use personal protective equipment and caution when extracting samples.

+Chromatin preparation may require use of liquid nitrogen.
+Use PPE when handling liquid N2 to avoid burns.

+Use appropriate fume hoods and venting when working with concentrated formaldehyde solutions.
+Formaldehyde is toxic by inhalation, skin contact and ingestion so PPE is recommended.